 There was never really any doubt that Monsoon would return for Battlebot 2019 - but who would be in the team?
 After the last season and following on from his success in China with AU THumper, Tim decided that he wanted to build another hammer bot so he teamed up with Jack Tweedy to build Ragnarök.
-Sam also decided not to return which left two vacancies, so Rory (brushless motor and electonics genius) and Suvv (Monsoooooooon, but in a Scottish accent) joined the team.
+Sam also decided not to return, so Rory (brushless motor and electonics genius) joined the team.

 On just a quick glance Monsoon Mk2 looks very similar to Mk1, but in actual fact it's entirely new machine - all apart from one vital piece of kit but we'll get onto that later.

 Externally you couldn't see many changes.
 However Monsoon 2 was wider and the front armour shape was changed slightly to get rid of the text cut outs (these were a catch point in the fight against SOW last year).
 The bulkheads, chassis and weapon shaft were all made stronger by using thicker materials.
 We also had more flexibility in the armour set ups, lighter front armour with hardox plates for overhead weapons ( Ragnarok) and then thicker armour (same as last year) for spinners.

 For the first time Monsoon 2 featured a powerful new brushless drive train, an optional enormous disc, a massively strengthened chassis and weapon system, and about 100 different armour setups and fork attachments.